timebertt/thesis-controller-sharding/content/50-implementation.md

 The main responsibility of the lease controller is to act on leases of unavailable shards.
 Once shard leases transition to state `Uncertain`, it acquires the lease by setting `holderIdentity` to `sharder`.
 For this, it uses a `leaseDuration` twice as long as the `leaseDuration` of the shard.
-Acquiring the shard lease is done to ensure the API server is functioning before removing the shard from partitioning (see [-@sec:des-membership]).
+Acquiring the shard lease is done to ensure the API server is functioning before removing the shard from partitioning ([@sec:des-membership]).
-Additionally, the lease controller deletes shard leases in state `Orphaned` to not pollute the system.
+Additionally, the lease controller deletes shard leases in the state `Orphaned` to not pollute the system.
-The shard controller reconciles leases as soon as its state changes, either because of a create/update event or because one of the relevant durations has passed.
+The shard controller reconciles leases as soon as their state changes, either because of a create/update event or because one of the relevant durations has passed.

 ## Sharder Controllers {#sec:impl-sharder-controllers}

 For every sharded object kind, the controller builder adds a sharder controller that runs under leader election.
 It is responsible for assigning the sharded objects to available shards by setting the `shard` label based on the shard state information.
-For this, it starts a lightweight metadata-only watch on the respective object kind.
+For this, it starts a lightweight metadata-only watch/cache for the respective object kind.
 As soon as objects are created or need to be re-assigned the controller performs reconciliation.
-Additionally, it watches leases and enqueues relevant sharded objects when a shard's availability changes.
+Additionally, it watches the shard leases and enqueues relevant sharded objects when a shard's availability changes.

 On every reconciliation, the controller lists all shard leases from the cache.
-It then constructs a hash ring including all shards that are not in state `Dead` or `Orphaned`.
+It then constructs a hash ring including all shards that are not in the state `Dead` or `Orphaned`.
-As this operation is executed for every sharder reconciliation, it is saved for reuse in a dedicated cache that is shared across all sharder controller belonging to a given sharded controller.
+As this operation is executed for every sharder reconciliation, it is saved for reuse in a dedicated cache that is shared across all sharder controllers belonging to a given sharded controller.
 The cached ring is recalculated when a lease is updated.
 In the hash ring, 100 tokens are added per shard by default for better distribution of objects across a low number of shards (inspired by groupcache [@groupcache]).